-Keeping you or your child’s braces clean is an important task, but with so many tools available on the market, it can be difficult knowing where to start.
-There are brushes, toothpaste, floss and mouthwash, as well as different tools to help you use them.
+Keeping your or your child’s braces clean is an important task, but with so many tools available on the market, it can be difficult to know where to start.
+There are brushes, toothpaste, floss, and mouthwash, as well as different tools to help you use them.
 For the unprepared, it can be overwhelming.
 That’s why it’s important to look over your options and find which combination of tools works best for you.

 The purpose of braces is to straighten crooked or unaligned teeth — or, in severe cases, to pull completely misplaced teeth down or to the side in order to create an even smile.
 To do this, brackets are attached directly to the teeth and threaded with wires, which are tightened in increments.
 Over time, this pulls the teeth into the preferred position.
 However, the brackets and wires also create ideal places for plaque to accumulate, as well as hinder access to other areas in the mouth.

 Plaque is a thick, colorless film made of saliva, food particles and bacteria.
 The bacteria feed on the leftover food particles, particularly sugars and starches, and produce acids as a byproduct.
 These acids, when left unchecked, can damage tooth enamel and gum tissue.
 This leads to cavities, bad breath, tooth discoloration, and periodontal disease, more commonly known as gum disease.